anshudivu1/2210991538_Central-versioning-for-monorepo/README.md

 # Automated Version Management and CI/CD Optimization in Large-Scale Python Monorepos

-> Based on the research paper by **Divyanshu Sharma** and **Preeti Saini**, Department of Computer Science and Engineering, Chitkara University, Punjab, India.
+> Based on the research paper by **Divyanshu Sharma**, Department of Computer Science and Engineering, Chitkara University, Punjab, India.

 ---